El Puente (coalition): Vaccination initiatives

-To provide health care for all one of El Puente health initiatives is to work towards providing better health care to their latinx communities.
+To provide health care for all one of El Puente health initiatives is to work towards providing better health care to their latino communities.
 El Puente has made progress with health care through the El Puente Academy for Peace and Justice.
 The school initiated science programs and classes educating youth about measle vaccinations in the city.
-The Academy was awarded New York State Governor's "Decade of the Ch Id Award" for leading New York in “community-based vaccination campaigns”.
+The Academy was awarded New York State Governor's "Decade of the ChiId Award" for leading New York in "community-based vaccination campaigns".
 El Puente has promoted the greatest immunization effort against childhood illnesses within New York, evidence to the strength of their movement.

 HIV/AIDS Awareness Campaign

 As part of El Puente's goal to improve their local community, they are working towards HIV/AIDS awareness and prevention.
 The reason for their interest in the HIV/AIDS awareness campaign is because there is a connection between Puerto Ricans and HIV/AIDS.
 The efforts towards fighting the HIV/AIDS epidemic could not be done without the co-foundation of Latino Commission on AIDS and initiation of the ongoing HIV/AIDS Adolescent Drama Company: Teatro El Puente in America.
 El Puente has been awarded grants that lend a hand to fighting HIV/AIDS.
 One grant of $214,000 was used for prevention programs for illnesses such as HIV/AIDS, focusing on education measures.
 These programs include after school wellness activities, service programs, and performances, and events to raise awareness.